 You can use Eurostar with a €30 passholder fare

 Passholder places are controlled by quota, with fairly wide availability if you book well in advance and reasonable availability even on the day of travel or the day before, although at busy times, days or dates not all trains will have passholder places.
-The quota sits in the 3rd price bucket down from the top out of a dozen buckets, so is widely available even at short notice, but not on the busiest trains, and sometimes not at all on very busy dates.

 I recommend checking Eurostar availability before buying a pass, if using Eurostar is mission-critical.
 I explain how to do that here.

 If you have a flexi-type pass, a journey with one of these Eurostar passholder fares requires you to use of your travel days, although of course you can use other trains as well during that day.
 If you live in Britain, a Eurostar trip counts as travel in your home country.
-More information about Eurostar passholder fares & how to buy them online.

 -